mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 the way of the USB cable for a direct-soldered Pico.
 Using the sockets lifts the Pico vertically above the board enough that it leaves room for the USB cable.

+## Copyright and license

+The board schematics and layouts, and all of the associated files and documentation, are Copyright 2025 Michael J Roberts, and released under an open source license (BDS 3-clause) with NO WARRANTY.

+## Credits

+A big thanks to RickH at vpforums, who reviewed some of the early designs, caught a number of errors, and offered some great ideas for improvements.
+He also took the leap to order a set of physical boards once I had the initial design finished, and generously sent me a set to test out.

+Thanks also to DDH69 at vpforums for his early building and testing of some of the key design elements, and his detailed debugging work tracking down some overload risks with the TI MOSFET driver chips.